How to Protect Yourself: Service ContractsSource: The Florida Attorney General's Office

 What does the service contract offer?

 A service contract, like a warranty, provides repair and/or maintenance for a specific period of time.
 While warranties are included in the price of the product, service contracts cost extra and are sold separately.
+Remember that the purchase of a service agreement is not required in order to purchase or obtain financing for a motor vehicle.

 What is covered by the service contract?

 The service contract may only cover certain parts of the product or specific repairs.
 Read the contract carefully; if it does not list something as specifically covered, assume it is not.
-Repairs resulting from misuse or failure to properly maintain the product are not covered.
+Repairs resulting from misuse or failure to properly maintain the product are usually not covered.
 Also, there may be certain pre-notice requirements which you must adhere to in order to have coverage under the service contract.

 What does the service contract provide that the warranty does not?